spgennard/rocket-cobol-ports/README.md

    - Change either to "INSPECT REPLACING" if src/target are same length or custom section

 # prime_machine

+Changes made:

  - USAGE is reserved word and cannot be used a symbolic constant
+ - remove >>elif, as it is not portable and use >>evaluate
+ - replace non-portable copybook reference and use local 78' items